mysociety/jkan/_datasets/everypolitician-brunei-legislative-council.md

 ---
 schema: default
-title: Politician Data: Brunei — Legislative Council of Brunei
+title: 'Politician Data: Brunei — Legislative Council of Brunei'
 organization: EveryPolitician
 notes: Data on the people within the Legislative Council of Brunei legislature of Brunei.
 resources: